pyushkevich/itksnap-dls/docs/quick_start.md

 ![Config window](images/dlsconfig_initstate.png)

 Select "Network connection to GPU server" under "Connection type".
 Enter the server address and port number provided by the `itksnap-dls` service.
-The default port is `8911`, but you can change it using the `-p` option when running `itksnap-dls`.
+If running `itksnap-dls` in Google Colab, the port number will be `443`.
+If running on a local GPU server, the default port is `8911`, but you can change it using the `-p` option when running `itksnap-dls`.

 ![Config window](images/dlsconfig_edit.png)